KUBI Camp Lets Children of Incarcerated Parents ‘Just Be a Kid’

 The camp is a way to give kids who have an incarcerated parent an experience they might not otherwise have been able to have.
 And to do so with peers, who are struggling with the same emotions and stigmas that can come with having a parent behind bars.

-“Ultimately, it gives them the freedom to be who they are and there’s no judgement here,” said Cory McLaughlin, a classification counselor at the Washington State Penitentiary, who has volunteered at KUBI camps for the past couple years.
+“Ultimately, it gives them the freedom to be who they are and there’s no judgment here,” said Cory McLaughlin, a classification counselor at the Washington State Penitentiary, who has volunteered at KUBI camps for the past couple years.
 He and other employees from at prisons, headquarters, and field offices from all over the state volunteer as camp counselors.
 “They know that every kid they’re looking at has a similar situation to them and the great big secret they have isn’t such a secret anymore and they can just be a kid.”

 KUBI camp launched in 2015.
 It was so successful the following year, Corrections partnered with the YMCA to launch a second KUBI camp in eastern Washington, at Camp Dudley in Yakima County.
 The eastern Washington camp, held Aug.
 23-25, hosted 18 kids.